Ayorinde-Codes/Dremmaps/README.md

-# DreamMaps - Simplified Learning Management System (LMS) + Student Skills and Interests Tracker
+# DreamMaps - Simplified Learning Management System (LMS)

 ## Overview
-**DreamMaps** is a modern and simplified Learning Management System (LMS) combined with a Student Skills and Interests Tracker.
+**DreamMaps** is a simplified Learning Management System (LMS) combined with a Student Skills and Interests Tracker.
 The system allows users to track their skills, categorize them into different proficiency levels (**newbie**, **intermediate**, **advanced**), and follow a structured onboarding process after signup.
 DreamMaps ensures that users complete their onboarding before accessing the dashboard, enhancing the user experience and guiding them through the system.

 ## Key Features
 - **User Roles**: Role-based access control to manage users and their privileges.